 You’ve probably noticed that much of the marketing around peroxide-free whitening centres around sensitivity.
 Or lack thereof.
 And while it can be an issue for some, the simple truth is that products that don’t contain hydrogen peroxide (or agents that release it) are just not as successful at lifting deeper stains that have permeated your enamel.

 If you’re going to invest in at-home teeth whitening, surely you want to use a product that delivers the biggest bang for your buck?
 And when it comes to the bleaching agent used, that’s undoubtedly hydrogen peroxide!
-If your teeth are very sensitive or are allergic to peroxide, try our Peroxide-Free Teeth Whitening Pen, enriched with soothing ingredients.

 We don’t believe in the ethos of no pain, no gain, however, and we’ve made it our mission to deliver fast results without any sensitivity.
 We’ve spent a decade perfecting our product to achieve this and can confirm our Australian Dental Association compliant gel uses the strongest, highest-quality dental-grade whitening ingredients on the Australian market.
 Our Kits use the highest safe concentration of hydrogen peroxide available outside of the dentist’s office to ensure you get whiter, brighter teeth in under a week.
 Because, while your teeth are precious, so is your time!